 Eligible non-citizens should be prepared to provide any relevant paperwork to confirm their eligibility.
 Green cardholders will need to provide their Alien Registration Number on their FAFSA® in addition to their U.S. social security number.

 International students who do not qualify as eligible non-citizens can still file their FAFSA® to be considered for financial aid provided at the school and state level.

-WIthout a U.S. social security number, international students will need to print out a FAFSA® and mail the physical copy to the FSA.
-Once you have confirmed with the FSA that your FAFSA® has been received, ask your school’s financial aid office to request that your application be released to your school.
+Without a U.S. social security number, international students will need to print out a FAFSA® and mail the physical copy to the FSA.
+Once you have confirmed with the FSA that your FAFSA® has been received, call your school for next steps on getting the application released to them.

 After filing your FAFSA®, contact your school’s financial aid office and your local embassy to see what other financial assistance options may be available to you.

 People covered under the Delayed Action for Childhood Arrivals (DACA) are not considered eligible noncitizens, and they are therefore not able to receive federal student aid.

 Like international students, DACA students can still file their FAFSA® to qualify for other forms of financial aid.
 While the FSA does confirm the citizenship status of students and parents listed on a FAFSA®, that information is never used for the purposes of deportation.

 Have more questions about financial aid for international students?
 The Frank Team is here to help!
 You can email us at firstname.lastname@example.org or text us at (347) 690-7886.